milan11/repodbsync/README.md

 * of course, you will have some specific tables or data in your local development database, which you do not want to share \(which do not form the base database state\), this can be e\.g\. data about users which you have added while testing etc\.
  * list tables you want to ignore in the __ignore\_tabes\.txt__ file \(one table name on one line\)
  * list tables which data have to be ignored in the __ignore\_data\.txt__ file \(one table name on one line\)
- * additionally, you can list conditions for ignored data \(e\.g\. "user id = 1 OR id > 4"\) will ignore records in the table user which have ID 1 or ID greater than 4
+ * additionally, you can list conditions for ignored data \(e\.g\. "user id = 1 OR id &gt; 4"\) will ignore records in the table user which have ID 1 or ID greater than 4
  * list routines \(stored functions or procedures\) to ignore in the __ignore\_routines\.txt__ file
  * the \*local\.txt files are there for the ignore lists which you do not want to share in the repository